wtrettien/manicule/README.md

 # Building your book

-The source code is loaded with a demo manuscript (Rosenbach MS 1084/2).
-You can begin building your own projects by switching out the demo manuscript for your own book.
+The source code is loaded with a demo manuscript (Rosenbach MS 1084/2, called `default`).
+You can begin building your own projects by switching out the `default` manuscript for your own book.

 ## Loading the facsimile

-Page images are stored in app/images/book/{edition - this is 'penn' by default}/images.
+Page images are stored in `public/images/book/{edition}/images`.
 Thumbnails are in the `thumbnails` folder within this directory.

+Multiple editions can be stored in the same Manicule instance.
+You can overwrite the `default` book edition by replacing `public/images/book/default` with your own images, or create a new edition with a unique name.

-File names should begin with 0001.jpg for the first verso of the first spread (a blank may be used to begin with the cover) and increase sequentially in the order the pages are to appear.
+File names should begin with `0001.jpg` for the first verso of the first spread (a blank may be used to begin with the cover) and increase sequentially in the order the pages are to appear.

-Files should be not be archival TIFFs but web-ready JPGs.
+Files should be web-ready JPGs, not be archival TIFFs.

 ## Updating the pages data

-Data files pertaining to the structure and metadata of the manuscript itself are in `data`.
+Data files pertaining to the structure and metadata of the manuscript itself are in `src/data`.
 Each copy (the code calls these 'editions') will have a folder at the top:

 ```
-data/penn/pages.json
+src/data/default/pages.json
                 /structure.xml
-    /bpl...
-    /other-copy...
 ```

 `pages.json` contains information about each page and its metadata.